cakephp/docs/en/development/routing.rst

 .. note::

-    The prefix is always camel-cased here, even if the routing result is dashed.
+    The prefix is always CamelCased here, even if the routing result is dashed.
     The route itself will do the inflection if necessary.

 Plugin Routing